PIFSC-Protected-Species-Division/SPACIOUS-NoiseProcessing/README.md

 ____________
 ## TL;DR
-An R-based methodology for storing noise metrics in [HDF5 (Hierarchical Data Format version 5)](https://www.hdfgroup.org/solutions/hdf5/)  files.
+An Python-based methodology for storing noise metrics in [HDF5 (Hierarchical Data Format version 5)](https://www.hdfgroup.org/solutions/hdf5/)  files.
 The code is modularized so a user can pick and chose which metrics to store.
 This repository is licensed as open source software to help the community deal with data irregularities.

 Several pre-defined soundscape metrics that save to daily HDF5 files
 1) Hybrid-millidecade band levels